CarlosP24/slurm_julia_block/README.md

 Makes use of [Distributed.jl](https://github.com/JuliaLang/Distributed.jl) and [SlurmClusterManager.jl](https://github.com/kleinhenz/SlurmClusterManager.jl).

 ## Usage
 All code should reside in the `src` directory.
 It must run through `src/main.jl`.
-This script can use relative path names and be written just taking into account the usual stuff for distributed computation (`@evereywhere` and so).
+This script can use relative path names and be written just taking into account the usual stuff for distributed computation (`@everywhere` and so).

-All slurm parameters are in a scritp `launch_cluster.sh` that looks like
+All slurm parameters are in a script `launch_cluster.sh` that looks like
 `````
 #!/bin/bash
 source prolog.sh